Work with your first container

 root@a5a2c01df566:/#

-You can detach from a container and leave it running using the CTRL-p CTRL-q key sequence.
+You can detach from a container and leave it running using the CTRL-p CTRL-q

-What happens if you type exit?
+What happens if you type exit

-Getting a shell to a container
+Getting a shell to a container¶

-The docker exec command allows you to run commands inside a running container.
-The command can be run in background using the option -d or interactively using the option -i.
+The command can be run in background using the option -d

 Try the following command on your Ubuntu container: